A comprehensive list of tattoo studio supplies for beginners

 3. Tattoo cartridges and needles

-Choosing the right needles is crucial for the quality of the tattoos and the comfort of both the artist and client:
+Choosing the right needles is crucial for tattoo quality and comfort:

 Types of needles:

-- Liners: Used for outline work.
-They come in tight rounds for fine lines or looser rounds for thicker lines.
+• Liners: For outlines; tight rounds for fine lines, looser rounds for thicker lines.

-- Shaders: Used for shading and colour fill.
-They have a flat or round configuration.
+• Shaders: For shading and colour fill; flat or round configuration.

 4. Inks and ink accessories

-Tattoo ink is a fundamental component in tattooing, with options varying widely in quality, colour, and composition:
+Tattoo ink is a fundamental component, varying in quality, colour, and composition:

 Types of inks:

-- Ink cups and holders: Small containers used to hold the ink during tattooing.
-Holders keep these cups steady to prevent spills.
+• Ink cups and holders: Hold ink steady to prevent spills.

 5. Tattoo furniture

-Comfortable and functional furniture is essential for both the artist and the client:
+Comfortable and functional furniture is essential for both artist and client:

 6. Sterilisation and hygiene supplies